 The English as a Second Language (ESL) program qualifies candidates for K-12 ESL teacher licensure in Minnesota.
 The program prepares graduates to meet the English language and literacy needs of K-12 students for whom English is not their native language.
-The master's degree includes courses on ESL literature and action research.
+The master's degree includes courses on ESL literature and creating a thesis proposal.